 A common thread that emerged from participant life stories was that the IB has the potential to powerfully shape the lives of students who participate in its programmes.Longer-term outcomes study - The University of Melbourne

-Research plays a central role in the development, quality assurance, and assessment of impact of IB programmes and services.
-The IB both conducts its own research and partners with leading universities and research institutions across the world.
+Research plays a central role in the development, quality assurance and assessment of IB programme outcomes.
+The IB commissions research to leading research institutions and universities around the world, and also conducts a small number of studies in-house.

 Or, see more research below:

 These studies investigate the efficacy and outcomes of IB programmes in relation to students, teachers and schools.
 Outcomes research also explores the implementation of programmes within specific country contexts and the effectiveness of programme changes.

 These studies support the review and development of all programme curriculum and pedagogy.
 Curriculum research contributes to curricular innovation, evaluation and alignment to continually evaluate and improve IB programmes.